SodaWithoutSparkles/revanced-troubleshooting-guide/06-revanced-cli.md

 # ReVanced CLI patch guide

 In this guide, we are going to use ReVanced CLI on Windows to patch instead of manager.
-This might be useful when you:

-- Have `armv7` device
-- Want to try latest beta builds
-- etc.

 ## 1. Install Java Development Kit (JDK)